Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-In this work we extract relevant product attributes or features from text and images using cutting-edge deep learning models, then use these features to estimate the hedonic price function.
-Specifically, we convert text information about the product to numeric features (embeddings) using the BERT deep learning model \citep{devlin2018bert}, which has been fine-tuned on Amazon's product descriptions and further (very lightly) fine-tuned for price prediction.
-We similarly use a pre-trained ResNet50 model \citep{he2016deep} to produce embeddings for product images.
-For context, these models were initially trained to comprehend text and images in tasks unrelated to predicting prices (e.g., image classification or predicting a missing word in a sentence).
-We then take the internal numeric representation generated by each model as an information-rich, parsimonious \emph{embedding} of the input.\footnote{This strategy follows a paradigm called ``transfer learning,'' which has proved a very successful way to leverage neural networks in new domains \citep{ng2016nuts}.} With these embeddings, we then estimate the hedonic price function using a multi-task neural network.
-In particular, our networks are trained to predict prices simultaneously in all periods.
+In this work we extract relevant product attributes, or ``features,'' from text and images using deep learning models.
+These features, which are denoted $V_j$, take the place of traditional hedonic features tabulated by human experts.
+We then use these features to estimate the hedonic price function.
+To generate $V_j$, we convert text information about the product to numeric features (embeddings) using the BERT model of \citet{devlin2018bert}, a transformer-based large language model; our version of the model has been fine-tuned on Amazon's product descriptions and prices.
+We similarly use a pre-trained ResNet50 model, a convolutional neural network used to understand images, to produce embeddings for product images \citep{he2016deep}.
+For context, these models were initially trained to comprehend text and images in tasks unrelated to predicting prices (e.g., image classification, or prediction of a missing word in a sentence).
+We then take the internal numeric representation generated by each model as an information-rich, parsimonious \emph{embedding} of the input.\footnote{This strategy follows a paradigm called ``transfer learning,'' which has proved a very successful way to use neural networks in new domains \citep{ng2016nuts}.} With these embeddings, we then estimate the hedonic price function using a neural network.
+In particular, we design \emph{multi-task} networks, which predict a complete time-series of hedonic prices $(\hat H_{it})_{t \in T}$ for a given product $i$, where $t \in T$ covers all time periods in the study.\footnote{This requires training the network using data for all time periods.
+See Section \ref{sec:hedonic-indices} for a comparison to other models which do not share this constraint, and Appendix \ref{appendix:alternative-nn-models} for further discussion.}